Canon 100D vs Panasonic G80

-The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were officially introduced, respectively, in March 2013 and September 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were revealed to the public, respectively, in March 2013 and September 2016.
 The 100D is a DSLR, while the G80 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (100D) and a Four Thirds sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (100D) and a Four Thirds (G80) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 An illustration of the physical size and weight of the Canon 100D and the Panasonic G80 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G80 is notably larger (7 percent) than the Canon 100D.
 Moreover, the G80 is markedly heavier (24 percent) than the 100D.
 It is noteworthy in this context that the G80 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.